 What is the risk profile of the underlying assets?

-And do I understand how these investments work?
+Do I comprehend how these investments operate?

 - Type of debt